sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

   Not provided this plugin, the default is that when fusing with other operators, custom operator corresponding to {op_name} is supported to try to split `axis`.

-  d.
-Backward slice deduction.
+  f.
+[Optional] Backward slice derivation.
+Also applies to local layers (see the LayerGroup chapter for details).
 The form of plugin function is as follows:

   .. code-block:: c